jsiek/B522-PL-Foundations/Unification.lagda.md

 The `unify` function merely kicks things off, and all the real work is done in `unify-rec`.
-So we shall prove a soundness lemma and a compelteness lemma for `unify-rec`.
+So we shall prove a soundness lemma and a completeness lemma for `unify-rec`.

 The `unify-rec` function has two preconditions: